Was ist Das?

 Ever overheard a group of German-speaking colleagues discussing their latest project over a Feierabendbier?
 A wild mix of German and English will have reached your ears.
 Words that don't seem to make any sense in the context they are used, words that sound strangely mangled and maybe words that you as an English speaker have never even heard of.
 Well you've just had your Denglish introductory lesson!

 This fairly new hybrid language is made up of German, anglicisms and most importantly pseudo-anglicisms.
 Yes, that's a thing!
 If you are living in Germany, you will see it all over the place, especially in advertisement, on the internet and on social media as well as in any workplace with a start-up vibe to it.
 People simply can't help themselves, it seems.
 Consider it both your saviour and a source of amusement if you are currently learning German.
+So, is learning German easy?
+It might depend if you learn Deutsch or Denglish.

 Where Did It All Begin?